mariodavid/cuba-component-db-localization/README.md

 dblocalization.enabled = true
 ```

-By default, the DB based lookup is deactivated
+By default, the DB based lookup is deactivated.

 ### Translation Overview